-Voter registration in Virginia must be cancelled when the general registrar receives a notice signed by the voter or from a voter registration official of another state that the voter has registered in that other state.29 These notices require the following actions:
+Voter registration in Virginia must be cancelled when the general registrar receives a notice signed by the voter or from a voter registration official of another state that the voter has registered in that other state.
+These notices require the following actions:

-Process all Out-of-State cancellations on the "Change Status" screen.
+• Process all Out-of-State cancellations on the "Change Status" screen.
 Select the "Out of State" box and place important supporting information in the "Comment" section.

 - Notate the back of the application out-of-state. - Attach appropriate documentation to the back of the application or keep the documentation in a separate file. - File the application in the "Deleted" file. - Retain and destroy application and attached documentation in compliance with the GS-01 Records Retention and Disposition Schedule. - Mail the notice of cancellation generated by VERIS, stating the reason for removal and any comments entered when processing the cancellation.
+Notice of the cancellation must also be provided by email, if one was provided.